-The Chief of Police shall inform the employee of the reasons for the proposed disciplinary action and provide the employee details supporting the recommendation.
-The employee shall be provided an opportunity to respond to the charges as a rebuttal before a final decision is made to take the disciplinary action.
+The Chief of Police or Chief's designee shall inform the employee of the reason(s) for the proposed disciplinary action and provide the employee details supporting the recommendation.
+The employee shall be provided with an opportunity to respond to the charges as a rebuttal before a final decision is made to take disciplinary action.
+The employee is not entitled to representation by an attorney at the pre-discipline notification.

-Decision of Chief of Police
+2. Decision of Chief of Police

-Once the rebuttal is received from the employee and reviewed by the Chief of Police, a decision on whether to impose disciplinary measures shall occur.
+Once the rebuttal is received from the employee and reviewed by the Chief of Police or Chief's designee, a decision to impose disciplinary measures shall occur.
 If the decision is to pursue disciplinary action, the employee must be informed in writing of the following:

-- a) whether the disciplinary action is a suspension without pay, demotion, or termination and its effective date; - b) if a suspension without pay, then a specific time period should be listed; - c) a brief description of the specific incident, misconduct, course of conduct, unsatisfactory work performance or other basis for the disciplinary action; - d) previous efforts, if any, that were utilized as an attempt to increase the employees awareness of the need to change or improve work performance or conduct; and - e) reference to any relevant law, rule, regulation, or policy.
+- a) whether the disciplinary action is a suspension without pay, demotion, or termination and its effective date; - b) if a suspension without pay, then a specific time period should be listed; - c) a brief description of the specific incident, misconduct, course of conduct, unsatisfactory work performance or other basis for the disciplinary action; - d) previous efforts, if any, that were utilized as an attempt to increase the employee's awareness of the need to change or improve work performance or conduct; and - e) reference to any relevant law, rule, regulation, or policy.